About the Center

 Our “System” of Experiential Entrepreneurship Education

-Integration by design where venture teams are flows from one part of the system to the next.
-We have more than a thousand students taking entrepreneurship and innovation classes at any given time, more than a hundred ventures in process, and last year, had seven ventures funded for an aggregated total of more than $6 million by local angel and VC investors.
-And the ventures come from students and alumni across all Colleges at Northeastern University.
+The Center for Entrepreneurship Education was built around three core functions: Educate, Incubate, and Launch.
+Each of the three functions are integrated by design, where venture teams flow from one part of the system to the next.
+We have more than 1,000 students taking entrepreneurship and innovation classes at any given time, more than 150 ventures in process, and last year, had seven ventures funded for an aggregated total of more than $6 million by local angel and VC investors.
+Ventures are founded by students, alumni, and faculty from all colleges and disciplines at Northeastern.

-The Center was started with the vision and financial support of alumnus Alan McKim, the founder, Chairman, and CEO of Clean Harbors, a leader in environmental services.
-Alan will tell you that his education at Northeastern was instrumental in his work to transform his small business of the early 1990’s into the multi-billion dollar industry leader that it is today.
+The Center for Entrepreneurship Education was created with the vision and financial support of alumnus Alan McKim, the founder, Chairman, and CEO of Clean Harbors, a leader in environmental services.
+Alan will tell you that his education at Northeastern was instrumental in his work to transform his small business of the early 1990s into the multi-billion dollar industry leader that it is today.
 He asked Professors Dan McCarthy and Marc Meyer to create a plan to help young entrepreneurs and alumni to innovate new products and services, and then start new companies.
-Alan wanted us to leverage experiential entrepreneurship education across the entire University as well as to its legions of alums.
-And he has us to not just help create new companies, but to foster innovative, entrepreneurial thinking amongst all of our students so that they can help grow existing companies, whether here or abroad.
+Alan wanted us to leverage experiential entrepreneurship education across the entire university as well as to its legions of alums.
+His vision for the center was not just to help create new companies, but to foster innovative, entrepreneurial thinking amongst all of our students so that they can help grow existing companies, whether here or abroad.
+Read more.